werniq/Go-Gator/operator/README.md

 ### Operator Overview
+The `FeedReconciler` handles the creation, updating, and deletion of feeds on a news-aggregator server.
+When a news feed is registered, a request is sent to the server to create a feed with the specified name and endpoint.
+Similarly, when a news feed is updated or deleted, requests are made to update or remove the feed from the server accordingly.

 The `HotNewsReconciler` is a Kubernetes controller responsible for managing the `HotNews` custom resource.
 It ensures that the status of the `HotNews` resource is always up-to-date by interacting with a news aggregator server to fetch the latest news based on specified parameters.

 ### Description

+The `FeedReconciler` performs the management of feeds on a news-aggregator server by creating, updating, or deleting feeds.
+When the status of a Feed CRD changes (whether it is created, updated, or deleted), the operator sends a request to the news-aggregator server to perform the corresponding action with the specified name and endpoint.

 The `HotNewsReconciler` performs the following key tasks:
 - Monitors the status of `HotNews` custom resources and triggers updates whenever the resource is created, updated, or deleted.